| Safe Haskell | Safe-Inferred |

 return [] runTests = $quickCheckAll

-and then execute runTests
+and then execute runTests.

-in the example above is needed on
+Note: the bizarre return [] in the example above is needed on

-GHC 7.8 and later; without it, quickCheckAll
+GHC 7.8 and later; without it, quickCheckAll will not be able to find

 any of the properties.
-For the curious, the return []
+For the curious, the return [] is a

 Template Haskell splice that makes GHC insert the empty list